Repair your smile with Composite Bonding

 - Quick procedure – the treatment is typically complete in just one appointment!

-- No need for anesthesia – meaning that you can carry on with your day with minimal downtime once the treatment is complete.
+- No need for anaesthesia – meaning that you can carry on with your day with minimal downtime once the treatment is complete.